my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 $H_1$: new supplier > target value

-Ex1: We want to know if the battery life is greathn than the orignal after a manufacturing change.
+Ex1: We want to know if the battery life is greater than the original after a manufacturing change.

 $H_0$: new battery life = original life \
 $H_1$: new battery life > original life